medford-group/amptorch/README.md

       "logger": False,              # Log results to Weights and Biases (https://www.wandb.com/)
                                     ## wandb offers a very clean and flexible interface to monitor results online
                                     ## A free account is necessary to view and log results
+      "custom_callback": object,    # Extra Skorch callback (optional).
+Can be used e.g. to add the optuna
+                                    ## Skorch callback, in order to implement pruning (early stopping) while
+                                    ## performing optuna hyperparameter tuning.
   },
 }
 ```